rebelsky/sams-assorted-musings-reflections/open-introductory-slots-2017F.md

   between five sections of MAT-133, _Calculus II_.
 7 slots between two
   sections of MAT-215, _Linear Algebra_.
 278 total slots.
 * Physics: 31 slots between three sections of PHY-131, _General Physics I_.
-  21 slots between two sections of PHY-132, _General Physics II_.
+  21 slots between two sections of PHY-132, _General Physics II_ [7].
 52 slots
   total.
 * Psychology: 49 slots between three sections of PSY-113, _Introduction to
   Psychology_.

 There are 305 slots in sciences other than math, and another 278 slots in math.
 About two-thirds can take a science.
-About two-thirds can take math.
-(I think about two-thirds do take math.)
+About two-thirds can take math [8].

 _Social Sciences_

-* Antropology:  51 slots between the three sections of ANT-104, _Anthropological Inquiries_
+* Anthropology:  51 slots between the three sections of ANT-104, _Anthropological Inquiries_
 * Economics: 107 slots between the six sections of ECN-111, _Introduction to Economics_